 Tips For Sucess:

 Gluten free cookies are easy to make.
-For best results, I am sharing some of my best cookie baking tips, but you can also read all of my gluten free baking tips for more details.
+For best results, I am sharing some of my best cookie baking tips, but you can also read my gluten free baking tips for more details.

-- To measure your gluten free flour, I recommend using the spoon method or leveling method.
+- To measure your gluten free flour, I recommend using the spoon or leveling method.
 To use the spoon method, put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.
 To use the leveling method, use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

 - Be sure to periodically ensure your oven temperature is accurate.